How to Delay an Eviction in Michigan

 It is important to note that you are not automatically evicted when the time period runs out.
 An eviction is a legal proceeding.
 If you did not comply with the eviction notice by the time the notice period ends, your landlord can then go to court and file the necessary paperwork to begin the eviction lawsuit against you.
 Depending on how busy the courts are, it could take anywhere from a week to months before a sheriff is ordered to evict you on a certain date.
 You can remain living in the rental unit until the sheriff is ordered to evict you, but remember that you will be required to pay the landlord rent until the day you move out of the unit.

-For more information on the eviction process in Michigan, see How to Evict a Tenant in Michigan.
+For more information on the eviction process in Michigan, see The Eviction Process in Michigan.
 Also, if you are being evicted because the rental property is being foreclosed, see the Nolo article Rights of Renters in Foreclosure.

 If you are considering filing for bankruptcy to stop your eviction, you should look at Evictions and the Automatic Stay in Bankruptcy.
 Filing for bankruptcy may not stop an eviction, and you should carefully consider your options before doing so.